chenhi/aiml-exercises/game_learner/ttt/README.md

 For Q-learning we will use a simple greed parameter to control the probability that the bot plays according to what it thinks is optimal (exploitation) versus randomly (exploration).
 It is an annoying convention that the so-called greed parameter measures how much the bot explores; we will use the term *exploration parameter* instead, which is complementary to the *greed parameter*, i.e. a greed parameter of 0 means it always plays randomly.
 This greed parameter may change over time.

 In PvE games, it is typically recommended to start the greed low, around 0.0, and then end high, around 0.9.
 The reasoning is that the bot should explore a lot in the beginning, then hone in on a winning strategy.
 In PvP games, experimentally, it appears better to keep the ending greed lower.
-We postulate the following reason: in PvE situations, the player has, ignoring randomness, total control over which branch of the game tree to go down.
+I postulate the following reason: in PvE situations, the player has, ignoring randomness, total control over which branch of the game tree to go down.
 Therefore, it is okay for the player to forget branches of the tree that it does not like.
 On the other hand, in PvP situations, the opposing player has an equal share of control.
 Setting the greed parameter too high can causes the neural network to forget some branches of the game tree.

 To visualize the effect of greed on convergence and performance, I trained a bot under the following schemes for 4000 iterations.
 + **No greed:** the greed stayed at 0.0 throughout, i.e. the training data was completely randomly generated.